notbenohene/Reading-Notes/201-Notes/Class-03.md

 <b>2.
 List and describe the four parts of an HTML elements box as referred to by the box model.</b>

-i. content - the space in the element where information is placed ii. padding - the space between the content and the element's border (allows content under the element to be visible) iii. border - an outline that surround the padding and content of an element iv. margin - the space outside of an element's border
+- content - the space in the element where information is placed
+- padding - the space between the content and the element's border (allows content under the element to be visible)
+- border - an outline that surround the padding and content of an element
+- margin - the space outside of an element's border

 __________